grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 There is a reason *White Wolf* had almost completely separate settings for each of their splats, each only tangentially linked to the others and often with contradictory lore, cosmology and play styles.
 I think this might be the secret ingredient of the original *World of Darkness*: instead of trying to streamline all the monster legends into one mythos and blandifying them, *White Wolf* instead realised that each of the legends has their own core themes and motifs that would be best served by each splat having its own aesthetic and mythos, and not worrying about the contradictions.

 *Curseborne* seems to be doing the opposite of this.
 Each lineage is really a flat splat, with its own set of rules specific to its archetype.
 Once you've figured out what you want to play, only then can you start to choose a family.
 It's a daunting choice, and probably a meaningless one for new players.
 The families have subtle themes that require a bit of reading between the lines.
 It's not obvious, for example, that the Munificients are supposed to be djinn analogues, and families are a mix of archetypal (like the Chimerae) and original, setting-specific groups (like the ZEDs).

+Now, geeks love lists of lore.
+Yet lore should be doled out sparingly.

 *Curseborne* falls into the trap of trying to do everything at once, and doing nothing well and creating a series of bland splats that work well together, but are otherwise insipid and unoriginal.